LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data

 \section{Related Work}

 Interior spaces and their layouts are part of everyday life.
-Hence it is not surprising that such layouts are also an important part of multiple virtual domains, ranging from entertainment, architecture, to retail.
 For example, organizations such as Ikea and Wayfair are actively working toward understanding their customers needs~\cite{ataer2019room}.
 Typically, each domain has different requirements and needs, which require manual design~\cite{wayfairroomplanner}.

 In practice, designing layouts is a laborious task due to high dimensional design space, ranging from selecting relevant furniture pieces, to arranging the target space to fit the design goals.
 To alleviate such manual workflow, researchers have proposed multiple computational methods to assist in layout design.
 Below we classify previous work based on their approach.